OldManny/ChaSe/README.md

 This application supports both public and private messaging, while allows users to register, log in, and communicate in real time using a client-server architecture.

-The ChaSe is built with a focus on flexibility and modularity, using Python and PyQt5 for the client-side user interface, and a MySQL database for managing user credentials and message history.

 ## Table of Contents

 - [Features](#features)